Package 'correspondenceTables'

 Description

-Update the correspondence table between statistical classifications A and B when A has been updated to version A*
+Update the correspondence table between two classifications when one of them has been updated.

 Usage